 What is Forex trading?

 Forex is an acronym for foreign exchange.
 You can also refer to it as FX.
+In Canada is referred to as Canadian forex.
 Forex trading has to do with the buying and selling of currencies.
 Currency trading in Forex trading Australia and elsewhere occurs in pairs.
 The Forex market is accessible globally.
 It is the largest financial market in the world today.
 Additionally, it is the most liquid market.

 Good examples of currency pairs are:

 - EUR/JPY, which represents euro against Japanese yen

 - AUD/USD, which stands for Australian dollars against US dollars

 - GBP/USD, which stands for Great Britain Pounds against US Dollars.

 You will need to learn continually if you are to be profitable in Forex trading.